nschlia/ffmpegfs/README.md

 **To switch to the branch for version 2, git clone and do "git checkout release2.x".**

 * **Work on release 1.10 now in progress.**
-* Support: Code has now been tested to work on ARMv7 (32 bit).
-* Feature: Documented the whole project with Doxygen.
-* Feature: Implemented a thread pool.
-File open (and thread starts) are now much faster than before.
-The thread pool also ensures that not more threads than configured are started.
-Defaults to 16x the number of processor cores available.
-* Feature: Added Apple Lossles Audio Compression (ALAC) support.
-* Libav pulled tricks on me, again: Libav 12.3 won't compile anymore under Debian 10.
-To fix upgraded to master branch 13_dev0.

 * See [NEWS](NEWS) for details.